What Is GEO and Why It Will Change Your Business

 How Does AI Choose What to Cite?

 Language models don't rank pages the way Google does.
-Instead, they evaluate content based on:
+Instead, they evaluate content based on four criteria — this is the exact order we check them in during a GEO audit, before we move on to anything else:

 1. Citability